 Here are three suppliers of chocolate that make it without soy lecithin:

 Of course all sweets should be eaten in moderation and the 80/20 (or 90/10) rule can apply here.
 I’ve given up lots of commercial products because they contain too many ingredients that are just bad.
 Of course, once in a while it certainly wouldn’t be harmful to have some of these additives (unless you are super sensitive or on a healing diet very strictly.)
 However, soy and all of its derivatives is a dangerous and poisonous food.

 This poison is non-negotiable.
 No soy lecithin for me.
 What about you?
-Leave a comment and let me know!
+If you know of a good brand that makes chocolate without soy lecithin, leave a comment and let me know!